 Exercising during the winter months can be tough, especially if you live in a cold climate where it gets dark super early.
 This can make it hard to stay motivated.
-Winter is also a time when some people feel depressed with the absence of sunlight which is called SAD (seasonal affective disorder).
+Winter is also a time when some people feel depressed or sad with the absence of sunlight which is called SAD (seasonal affective disorder).
 SAD can make these months even gloomier.

 What are the benefits of exercise?